felipe-giusti/video-manager/example_service/README.md

 This is a placeholder example of a processing service from video input.

 My other video generation / processing services are privated for now because I'm using them commercially.

 (I will add references to videos on social media after I finish the services, so it is easier to understand this project)

-I plan on adding some open source services here in the future, but can't do that currently.
+I plan on adding some open source services here in the future, but I can't do that currently.

 Examples of Video Generation Services I'm developing:
 - Video Generation: